chrisnoonan98675/site/xl-deploy/how-to/configure-xl-deploy-active-hot-standby.markdown

 1. Zip the distribution that you created in [Step 2 Set up the cluster](#step-2-set-up-the-cluster).
 1. Copy the ZIP file to all other nodes and unzip each one.
-1. On each node, edit the `xl.cluster.node` section of the `XL_DEPLOY_SERVER_HOME/conf/system.conf` file.
+1. On each node, edit the `xl.repository.cluster.nodeId` setting of the `XL_DEPLOY_SERVER_HOME/conf/repository.conf` file.
 Update the values for the specific node.

 **Note:** You do not need to run the server setup command on each node.